 If you have decided to educate your child out of school because you are dissatisfied with your child's education provision, we recommend that you contact the head teacher in the first instance to discuss your concerns.
-You may also contact the Lead Officer Pupil Services, to discuss ways to resolve your concerns, before you reach a final decision and withdraw your child from school.
+You may also contact the Assistant Team Manager for Inclusion, to discuss ways to resolve your concerns, before you reach a final decision and withdraw your child from school.

 What if my child has SEND?

-If your child has a Statement of Special Educational Needs or an Education, Health and Care Plan, or is currently in the assessment process, please contact the Southampton SEND Service on 023 8083 3004.
+If your child has an Education, Health and Care Plan, or is currently in the assessment process, please contact the Southampton SEND Service on 023 8083 3004.

 No plans to take up the school place offered

-If you decide not to take up a place allocated for your child to start school because you will be home educating instead, please notify the Lead Officer Pupil Services to prevent children missing education enquiries being instigated.
+If you decide not to take up a place allocated for your child to start school because you will be home educating instead, please notify the Assistant Team Manager for Inclusion to prevent children missing education enquiries being instigated.

 Planning to re-enrol your child in school